deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### GridWorld

 <p align="center"><img src="./media/gridworld.png" height="350px"></p>

 A version of the classic grid-world task.
-Scene contains agent, goal, and obstacles.
-Here Goal is agent must navigate the grid to the goal while avoiding the obstacles.
+Scene contain agent, goal, and obstacles.
+Here the goal is an agent must navigate the grid to the goal while avoiding the obstacles.

 **:file_folder: [Implementation](./gridworld)**